-Regular safety inspections of the College will be conducted by curriculum managers, line managers and employee representatives.
+Regular safety inspections of the College will be conducted by departmental managers and employee representatives.
 In addition, inspections will be conducted by the executive in all relevant areas whenever there are significant changes in the nature and / or scale of operations.